 Join the Oregon Home Care Commission for Provider FAQ meetings

-The goal of these twice-weekly meetings with OHCC is to answer questions and support workers through the initial month of their transition from paper vouchers to OR PTC DCI.
+OHCC will be hosting bi-weekly PTC FAQ meetings though the end of 2021.
+The goal of these meetings is to answer frequently asked questions and support HCWs and PCAs through the transition from paper vouchers to OR PTC DCI.

 ODHS local office.